Fact checked and updated on 3/8/2023 by Suzanne Kantra with new recommendations

-Good two-factor authentication: code texts and emails
+Basic two-factor authentication: code texts and emails

-Better two-factor authentication: authenticator apps
+Good two-factor authentication: authenticator apps

 Rather than receiving a message that can be intercepted, generating codes on a device that's with you largely keeps those codes out of hackers’ reach.
 That’s where authenticator apps come in.

 Best two-factor authentication: authenticator keys

 While authenticator apps are better than codes sent via text message or email, they aren’t totally invulnerable.
-Phishing attacks, for example, could potentially steal 2FA codes if users are lured to spoof sites to enter a code and the attacker is able to capture and use the code before it’s refreshed.
-While an unlikely scenario for the average citizen, activists, politicians or others whose communications are targeted may need tougher security.
+Phishing attacks, for example, could potentially steal 2FA codes if users are lured to spoof sites to enter a code, and the attacker is able to capture and use the code before it’s refreshed.
+While an unlikely scenario for the average citizen, activists, politicians, or others whose communications are targeted may need tougher security.

-One of the most popular is Yubico's YubiKey 5 NFC is $45 on Yubico (check price on Amazon), a thumb-sized key that once registered instantly works as a second-factor for dozens of services.
-It can also be tapped against NFC-enabled smartphones (which includes all Android phones and iPhone 7 and higher) for authenticating logins on smartphones.
+One of the most popular is Yubico's YubiKey 5 Series (starting at $50 on Yubico, check YubiKey 5 Series price on Amazon).
+Once registered, these thumb-size keys instantly work as a second factor for dozens of services.
+They can also be tapped against NFC-enabled smartphones (which includes all Android phones and iPhone 7 and higher) for authenticating logins on smartphones.
 YubiKeys need to be tapped before each authentication to verify the user isn't a remote hacker.